emaloney/MBDataEnvironment/README.md

 In the resulting `NSDictionary`, the value of the `name` attribute specifies the *dictionary key* while the value of the `literal` attribute specifies the associated *dictionary value*.

-> **Note:** Although shown above with only `literal` attributes, the nested `<Var>`s within a list or map can also take either a `boolean` or a `value` attribute instead of the `literal`.
+> Although shown above with only `literal` attributes, the nested `<Var>`s within a list or map can also take either a `boolean` or a `value` attribute instead.

 ##### Singleton Variables

-You can use `<Var>` declaration with a `type="singleton"` attribute to expose singleton object instances to the Mockingbird Data Environment:
+You can use `<Var>` declaration with a `type="singleton"` attribute to expose singleton object instances to the Mockingbird Data Environment.

+The singleton declaration requires a `class` attribute that specifies the name of the class vending the singleton instance, and a `method` attribute that specifies the name of a no-argument class method that returns the singleton instance.

 ```xml
 <Var name="UIApplication" type="singleton" class="UIApplication" method="sharedApplication"/>
 ```

-The singleton declaration requires a `class` attribute to specify the name of the class that vends the singleton instance, and a `method` attribute that specifies the name of a no-argument class method that returns the singleton instance.

-The declaration above, which can be found in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml), exposes the value returned by the `[UIApplication sharedApplication]` class method through the Mockingbird variable named `UIApplication`.
-This allows you to reference the `UIApplication` singleton object using the Mockingbird expression `$UIApplication`.
+The declaration above, which can be found in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml), exposes the value returned by  `[UIApplication sharedApplication]` through the variable `$UIApplication`.

 Because the value of the singleton variable is set when the `<Var>` tag is processed, this type of variable declaration should only be used for true singletons, which must behave as follows: